 Having a root canal and keeping a tooth is usually a much better option than extracting and replacing a tooth with an implant.

 After the nerve and pulp are removed from the tooth, restoring the tooth’s structure and functionality can begin.
-Using fillings, crowns, inlays, and onlays, Sleep Dentistry of Portland can rebuild a tooth so that it functions as before.
+Using fillings, crowns, inlays, and onlays, Sleep Dentistry of Portland offers the advanced dental services required to rebuild a tooth so that it functions as before.
 Our advanced cosmetic options even let your repaired tooth blend in naturally, so a root canal can save your tooth without affecting your smile.

 Inlays & Onlays

-Sleep Dentistry of Portland uses inlays and onlays as an advanced alternative to fillings or crowns.
+Sleep Dentistry of Portland uses advanced dental services such as inlays and onlays as an alternative to fillings or crowns.
 Inlays and onlays offer stronger, more durable restoration and often require less alteration to the natural tooth so that the impact on your smile is minimized.

 Porcelain inlays and onlays blend in to give you a beautiful smile that looks natural—and this worthwhile treatment is made to last.
 The most appealing aspect of inlays and onlays is that they are substantially more durable than regular fillings and often last up to three or four times longer.

 Like a filling or crown, inlays and onlays reinforce the tooth’s existing structure, prevent further decay, and restore its function.
-They preserve more of a tooth’s healthy structure than other cavity and tooth decay treatments.
+They preserve more of a tooth’s healthy structure than other tooth decay and cavity treatments at our Portland clinic.

 - An inlay is placed in the bed of a tooth’s chewing (or occlusal) surface.
 It covers a relatively small area.